Jon Guridi

-Jon Guridi Aldalur (born 28 February 1995) is a Spanish professional footballer who plays for Spanish club Deportivo Alavés as a central midfielder.
+Jon Guridi Aldalur (born 28 February 1995) is a Spanish professional footballer who plays for La Liga club Alavés.
+Often deployed as a midfielder, he can also play as a right-back or right wing-back.

-Club career
+Career

 Real Sociedad

 Born in Azpeitia, Gipuzkoa, Basque Country, Guridi was a Real Sociedad youth graduate.
 On 11 July 2014 he was promoted to the reserve team in Segunda División B, and made his senior debut on 13 September by starting in a 3–2 away loss against Sestao River.

 Guridi scored his first professional goal on 10 October 2015, netting a last-minute equalizer in a 1–1 home draw against the same opponent.
 The following 10 February, he renewed his contract until 2018.

 Guridi made his first team – and La Liga – debut on 18 March 2017, starting in a 1–0 away loss against local rivals Deportivo Alavés.
 Ahead of the 2017–18 season, he was definitely promoted to the main squad.

 Guridi scored his first professional goal on 3 November 2019, netting his team's first in a 4–2 loss at Elche CF, and was a regular starter as Mirandés avoided relegation.

+Loan to Mirandés

+In January 2019, Guridi was loaned to CD Mirandés, achieving promotion from the third division at the end of the season.
+His loan was extended for the entire 2019–20 campaign.

+Return from loan

-Upon returning from loan, he was assigned to the main squad in the top tier, and scored his first goal in the category on 22 May 2022, netting his team's only in a 2–1 home loss against Atlético Madrid.
+Upon returning from loan, Guridi was assigned to the main squad in the top tier, and scored his first goal in the category on 22 May 2022, netting his team's only in a 2–1 home loss against Atlético Madrid.

-Loan to C.D.
-Mirandés

-In January 2019 he was loaned to Club Deportivo Mirandés, achieving promotion from Spanish Second Division B to Spanish Second Division that same season.
-For the 2019-20 season he was again loaned to the Miranda de Ebro team.